 If your payday lender is unable to automatically obtain payment, it may begin collection efforts.
 These efforts usually include a combination of letters and phone calls, and you may receive several phone calls each day.
 The Fair Debt Collection Practices Act places limits on the hours during which the lender may contact you, but does not explicitly limit the number of times a lender may attempt to reach you if you do not answer.
 Similarly, the lender may send you a number of letters, including registered letters, in an attempt to collect payment.

-If the lender is unable to collect payment for an extended period of time, it likely will .
+If the lender is unable to collect payment for an extended period of time, it likely will sell your debt to a collection agency.
 The agency will renew efforts to reach you, both by phone and by mail, and may be more aggressive than the lender.
 Collection agencies are bound by the same Fair Debt Collection Practices Act regulations as the lender.

 If either the lender or the collection agency is able to reach you, they will likely offer a number of payment options.
 Payday lenders may be willing to work with you to reduce payments or extend the term of your loan, and some collection agencies may reduce the principal balance in exchange for a payment commitment.
 You typically can remit payment to the lender or an agency via automatic withdrawal, check, money order or cash.
 Some lenders and agencies also accept credit card payments.